ParthaPRay/A-Guide-to-Indian-Knowledge-Systems/README.md

 # A-Guide-to-Indian-Knowledge-Systems
-This repository lists important materials for the book "A Guide to Indian Knowledge Systems".
+This repository lists important materials for the book "A Guide to Indian Knowledge Systems" by Partha Pratim Ray.